norswap/autumn/doc/autumn/guide/ast.md

 failing parser from the stack.

-This is in fact an example of a more general principle for handling side-effects during parsing, which we will talk about in the next section.
+This is in fact an example of a more general principle for handling side-effects during parsing, which we introduced in the [Transactionality] section and will elaborate in [the next section].

+[Transactionality]: transactionality.md
+[the next section]: side-effects.md